atharva-729/Movie-Recommendation-System/README.md

 2. Navigate to the repository directory: `cd movie-tv-recommendation`
 3. Install any required libraries using your preferred package manager (e.g., `pip install <library-name>`).
 4. Open and run each Jupyter notebook (e.g., `jupyter notebook movie-recommendation.ipynb`).

+**Future Development: Telegram Recommendation Bot**

+In the future, this project aims to evolve into a user-friendly movie/TV show recommendation system accessible through a Telegram bot.
+Here's an outline of the potential implementation:

+* API Integration: The core recommendation logic from one or both notebooks will be integrated into a Python script that serves as the backend for the Telegram bot.
+* Telegram API: The script will utilize the Telegram API to interact with users and receive their input (e.g., desired movie/TV show genre, keywords).
+* Recommendation Generation: Based on the user's input, the script will query the pre-trained TF-IDF model and provide movie/TV show recommendations within the Telegram chat interface.
+* Deployment: The script will be deployed to a cloud platform (e.g., Heroku, AWS) to ensure continuous availability and accessibility via Telegram.

 The link to the kaggle notebook for the netflix recommendation file:
 [Netflix Recommendation](https://www.kaggle.com/code/atharva729/netflix-recommendation)